The Monkey Puzzle Tree: An Unusual and Endangered Plant

 The tree does best in a mild climate that receives a good supply of rain.
 It likes full sunlight but also does well in partial shade.
 It grows in a wide variety of soils, as long as they are well drained.
 The tree will tolerate salt spray from the ocean.
 It doesn't grow well in a very hot and dry climate or in polluted areas.
 According to the Missouri Botanical Garden, it's suitable for USDA Plant Hardiness Zones 7 to 10.
 The garden says that the tree has a spread of twenty to thirty feet and is generally shorter in cultivation than it is in the wild.

 Seeds or seedlings of a monkey puzzle tree produces a lovely ornamental plant.
 The tree is sometimes grown in a container as a house plant.
 Patience is needed if the grower wants to obtain seeds from the tree, however, and there is no guarantee of success.

 Monkey puzzle trees grow very slowly.
 The seeds generally germinate in one to two months.
 It may take as long as thirty to forty years before new seeds are produced, and even then this will only happen if a tree is a female and if there is a male tree in the area.
 The gender of a tree can be determined only when cones are produced.

-A tree needs to be planted while a person is relatively young if they hope to harvest seeds during their lifetime.
+A tree should be planted while a person is relatively young if they hope to harvest seeds during their lifetime.
 If it's too late for this, the future ability of the tree to bear seeds (if it's a female) would have to be a gift to descendants or to people who buy the property containing the tree.

 Repotting Monkey Puzzle Tree Seedlings